Partnership of Pastors International

 About Us

-Partnership of Pastors International, a nonprofit organization committed to encouraging, equipping, and resourcing pastors and churches in developing countries.
+Partnership of Pastors International, a nonprofit organization to dedicated to encouraging, equipping, and resourcing pastors and churches in developing countries.

 Recent Posts